journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 ```

 ## Step 1
-Create an Git repository private repository in the JPC Github for the manuscript, and add the author's files to it.
+Create a Git repository private repository in the JPC Github for the manuscript, and add the author's files to it.

 - https://github.com/journalprivacyconfidentiality
 - name of repository: `jpc-manuscript-###`